oesteban/hcph-sops/docs/processing/qaqc-criteria-FC.md

-# QA criteria for denoised data
+# QA criteria for FC

 !!! warning "Contradictory QA counter-measures"
     In the following two subsections, the suggested counter-measures when QA criteria are not met propose changing the cut-off frequency of the low-pass filter in opposed directions, and therefore, *solutions compete*.